niranjandahal/Flutter_MovieApp_InitialPractice/README.md

 # r05moviefullapi

-A Flutter Project 'Movie App' made using TMDB api.
+A Flutter Project 'Movie App' made using TMDB API.

 ## Getting Started

-You will need developer account of the tmdb which will provide you an API key.
-Then we will be able to fetch the realtime json of movies of selected category like trending weekly popular now top rated etc
+You will need a developer account with TMDB, which will provide you an API key.
+With the API key, we will be able to fetch real-time JSON data of movies from selected categories like:

+- Trending weekly
+- Popular now
+- Top-rated, etc.

 # Movie App